openwdl/wdl/SPEC.md

 Int read_int(File)
 ```

 Reads a file that contains a single line containing only an integer and (optional) whitespace.
-If the line contains a valid integer, that value is returned as an `Int`, otherwise an error is raised.
+If the line contains a valid integer, that value is returned as an `Int`.
+If the file is empty or does not contain a single integer, an error is raised.

 **Parameters**